nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The watchlist management feature aims to provide translators with a simple way to keep track of animes by being able to group animes based on their own criteria.
 This allows them to stay organized and focused on their work rather than being concerned over management issues.

 #### 4.4.1 Current Implementation
 The watchlist management feature is facilitated by `WatchlistCommand`.
 By running the command `watchlist` with the relevant options and arguments, `WatchlistParser` will construct `WatchlistCommand` which will be used to execute the user's instruction.
-The command takes in two parameters:
+The command takes in three parameters:
 * `option` (mandatory).
 * `watchlistName` (mandatory only if the option `-n` was specified).
 * `watchlistIndex` (mandatory only if the option `-s` and `-d` was specified).